The congressman-doctor who treated Scalise on the ball field

 - Congressmen Brad Wenstrup and Mo Brooks tended to Steve Scalise's wounds in Virginia shooting

-- The shooting was "like being in Iraq again, only without his weapon," Wenstrup said
+- The shooting was "like being back in a combat zone in Iraq," Wenstrup said

 (CNN)Rep. Brad Wenstrup, of Ohio, rushed to House Majority Whip Steve Scalise's side Wednesday morning, as a stream of blood trailed behind the Louisiana congressman.